 It began in Holland, but by the end of the 19th century, Van Houten had spread across Europe and eventually made it to New York and Chicago.
 By 1900, it was one of the top ten famous brands in the United States.

-Two ghost signs are still visible in Chicago, albeit faintly, at 1481 W. Erie Street in West Town and 2001 W. Division Street in Wicker Park.
+Four ghost signs are still visible in Chicago, albeit faintly, at 1481 W. Erie Street in West Town, 2001 W. Division Street in Wicker Park, 1103 W. Webster Avenue and 1971 N. Halsted in Lincoln Park.
 Although these signs are probably a century old, Van Houten Cocoa is still produced today.